When the agent is installed on a protected system, you can create schedules and apply these schedules to protected systems.

 Within the appliance, you can use the Schedules page to define initial backup schedules and ongoing incremental snapshot schedules.

-- You can create an unlimited number of schedules and assign them to different machines according to special requirements or technical limitations.
+- You can create schedules and assign them to different machines according to special requirements or technical limitations.

 - You can adjust the initial backup schedule to run during certain hours of the day and pause at other hours of the day to limit user impact during office hours.